How to Make Chocolate Chip Pancakes

 When to Add Chocolate Chips to Pancakes?

 I stand firmly in the camp of adding chocolate chips to the batter as a final step before cooking your pancakes.
 I think dotting the batter with chocolate chips while it’s cooking leads to burnt chocolate when you go to flip them.
-You just want to make sure you add the chocolate chips in just before you plan to cook the batter so they don’t sink to the bottom of the bowl.
+You just want to make sure you fold in the chocolate chips in just before you plan to cook the batter so they don’t sink to the bottom of the bowl.

 How to Make FLUFFY Pancakes: